arundo-tech/checklist-json-schema/README.md

 * the steps of the check process
 * some styling elements to apply (logo, colors, ...)

-For each step the schema describes :
+For each step the schema details :

 * a description
 * a module type